NadirZamouche/Penguin-Species-Classifier/README.md

 ## 🔨 Conclusion
 The analysis highlights the importance of ocean proximity, particularly being inland, followed by island properties, in predicting house prices.
 Additionally, median income is also a significant factor in determining housing prices, although slightly less influential compared to ocean proximity.
 This information can be valuable for understanding the drivers of housing market dynamics and making informed decisions in real estate investments or policy-making.

+The analysis indicates the distinguishing characteristics for each penguin species as follows:

+Species 0: CulmenLength (32.1 - 46) mm ; CulmenDepth (15.5 - 21.5) mm ; FlipperLength (172 - 210) mm ; BodyMass (2850 - 4775) g.
+Species 1: CulmenLength (40.9 - 59.6) mm ; CulmenDepth (13.1 - 17.3) mm ; FlipperLength (203 - 231) mm ; BodyMass (3950 - 6300) g.
+Species 2: CulmenLength (40.9 - 58) mm ; CulmenDepth (16.4 - 20.8) mm ; FlipperLength (178 - 212) mm ; BodyMass (2700 - 4800) g.
+As shown earlier, Culmen Length serves as the primary factor in determining the species to which a penguin belongs.